NDCMS/lobster/doc/ND.md

 # Running at ND

 These instructions are not to be followed slavishly.
-Customization to fit your setup might be neede.
+Customization to fit your setup might be needed.

 ## Setting up your environment